 Application for a degree must be submitted the semester prior to graduation, approved by the graduate advisor/coordinator, and then filed with the Division of Graduate and Continuing Studies.
-Applications for graduation must be completed using the online process outlined by the Registrar's Office.

 In order for a graduate degree to be conferred, the candidate must attend graduation unless prohibited by mitigating circumstances.